Ke'Bryan Hayes Player Props: Pirates vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.4 K/9, the seventh-best in the league.
+- The pitching staff for the Astros has a collective 9.3 K/9, the eighth-best in MLB.

-- The Astros have a 3.78 team ERA that ranks ninth among all MLB pitching staffs.
+- The Astros have a 4.08 team ERA that ranks ninth across all MLB pitching staffs.

-- The Astros rank 15th in baseball in home runs surrendered (11 total, one per game).
+- The Astros rank 16th in baseball in home runs given up (14 total, 1.2 per game).

-- Javier (1-0) takes the mound for the Astros to make his third start this season.
+- Urquidy (0-0) makes the start for the Astros, his third of the season.

-- The righty last appeared on Wednesday against the Detroit Tigers, when he went six innings, allowing one earned run while giving up five hits.
+- The right-hander last pitched on Friday against the Minnesota Twins, when he tossed 5 1/3 innings, allowing one earned run while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.